-Until recently, all these documents at Soudal were created in Word.
-A time-consuming and error-prone job, as it turned out.
-As more different products were released to markets in more countries, the complexity increased rapidly.
-Further digitization of this process could save a lot of work.
+Until recently, Soudal staff formatted all these documents in Word.
+A time-consuming and errorprone job, as it turned out.
+When a greater variety of products were put into circulation in even more countries, the complexity increased rapidly.
+The further digitisation of this process could safe a lot of work.

-There are some challenges involved in such a digitization, but the content and structure of DOP documents is strictly defined, and that makes it easy to work with templates and enter the product information via a table structure.
-Automating a process, however, is one thing, collecting the right inputs and immediately exporting the output documents correctly is another.
+This digitisation does involve some challenges, but the content and structure of DOP documents is strictly defined, making it easy to work with templates and enter the product information via a table structure.
+However, automating a process is one thing, collecting the right inputs and immediately exporting the output documents correctly is another.

-The purchase and integration of technology is a cost/benefit consideration that companies often postpone too long.
-This is not illogical, as we are naturally afraid of disrupting existing processes, even if they are slow and prone to error.
-In addition, each employee or team is also trying to solve their own problem.
-The bottleneck is then easily shifted to another department.
+The acquisition and integration of technology is a cost-benefit consideration that companies often put off for too long.
+It’s no surprise, though, because we are naturally afraid of disrupting existing processes, even if they are slow and error-prone.
+In addition, each employee or team also tries to solve its own problem.
+This means that bottlenecks are easily shifted to other departments.

 Integration of the technology stack is therefore an absolute must.
-This is inevitable for large organizations, but also pays off for smaller SMEs.
-Every company nowadays has to manage numerous publications, both for administrative and marketing & sales purposes.
+This is inevitable for large organisations, but also pays off for smaller SMEs.
+Companies today have to manage numerous publications, both for administrative and marketing & sales purposes.

 Technical data sheets